mideyy7/Formula-One-Telemetry-Simulator/README.md

 - **Advanced Pit Stop Strategy**: Variable pit stop thresholds based on driver tire management and risk tolerance
 - **Optimal Strategy Analysis (Optional)**: Find a best pit lap for selected drivers and apply it to the live race
   - Uses parallel simulation via `std::async` + `std::future` to evaluate multiple candidate pit laps
+- **Track Limits Monitoring**: Realistic track limits violation detection with warnings and penalties
+  - Checks for violations at sector boundaries (not every frame) for realistic frequency
+  - Violation probability based on driver aggression, speed, and tire wear
+  - 3 warnings trigger a penalty flag
 - **Driver Skill Factor**: Consistency affects how much performance drivers can extract from their cars
 - **Track Configuration**: Configurable track profiles with sectors, lap length, and environmental factors